Berkanktk/SE05-CS/Lab05-Drupal/Readme.md

 Its using a very old version of the Drupal service which is vulnerable to multiple exploits hereby SQLi.

 **†When opening the drupal web page, you are greeted by a warning.
 Do you think this is good practice?
 Why or why not?**
-Its definitely not a good practise to show error and rebug messages in production.
+It’s definitely not a good practice to show error and debug messages in production.
 These errors can make it easier for attackers to exploit and gather sensitive information about the application.

 **†Given a more restrictive web server configuration, finding the relevant information wouldn’t have been that easy.
 Please check dirbuster, to be found in the “Web Application Analysis” menu.
 How could this tool help you finding information?
 Try it out on the Ubuntu metasploitable VM.
 Use `/usr/share/dirbuster/wordlists directorylist-2.3-medium.txt as dictionary`.**
 ```console